Filing False Documents

 Itrialsifornia, destroying or concealing evidence is charged as a misdemeanor.
 A conviction under this statute is punishable by a jail sentence of up to six months and fines not exceeding.
 Most cases of concealing evidence are resolved with negotiations.
 Otherwise, the case will continue to a criminal trial.

-Find a Competent Defense Attorney Near Me
+Find a Competent Santa Ana Defense Attorney Near Me

 When you file a forged or false document with a government office in California, you risk facing an arrest and criminal charges under California Penal Code 115.
 Although filing false documents is a non-violent crime, such an offense can result in serious financial losses.
 In California, filing forged documents is a felony whose consequences are severe and life-changing.
 In addition to spending time in jail and incurring hefty fines, the conviction could result in a criminal record that affects multiple aspects of your life.